-It is worth noting that, similar to FedMF, [Ammad-ud-din et al., 2019] tried to develop a federated collaborative filtering system.
-However, [Ammad-ud-din et al., 2019] directly let users upload their gradient information to the server.
+It is worth noting that, similar to FedMF, [1] tried to develop a federated collaborative filtering system.
+However, [1] directly let users upload their gradient information to the server.
 As we will prove in this paper, gradients can still reveal users' original preference data.
 Hence, a more secure system like FedMF is required to rigorously protect users' privacy.

-2 Preliminaries
+2 PRELIMINARIES